Skip to content

 Using behavioural science to tackle one of the highest rates of youth unemployment in the world

-In the Arab States, about 1 in 4 young people is unemployed.
+In the Arab States, about 1 in 4 young people are unemployed.
 This unemployment rate has been higher than in the rest of the world for the past three decades, and it has worsened since the onset of the COVID-19 pandemic.
 Half of young women in the Arab States are neither in employment nor in education or training (NEET)*, and they are twice as likely to be unemployed compared to men.
 Entrepreneurship can be a way to improve young people’s prospects*, and especially opportunities for young women who face a range of additional barriers to becoming entrepreneurs, including restrictive social norms, caring responsibilities, limited business-relevant networks and difficulties accessing finance and training.

 At its heart, entrepreneurship consists of a series of behaviours: creating a (new) product or service, opening a bank account, applying for a loan, registering one’s business formally, to name only a few.
 During the project, each UNDP Country Office will implement and learn from a pilot intervention in one of three areas, with a view to then scaling findings to larger target groups with the support of national partners: